 The first version (-00) of the official OAuth working group draft is identical to version -02 of our individual draft.
 You can find the latest version of "draft-ietf-oauth-iss-auth-resp" here.

-If you want to learn more about attacks or the security of OAuth and OpenID Connect, you can register for our in-depth Single Sign-On training course on 27th and 28th January (German).
+If you want to learn more about mix-up and other attacks or the security of OAuth, OpenID Connect, and other Single Sign-On solutions, in general, have a look at our in-depth Single Sign-On training courses.

 Do you think the attack described above is interesting and would you like to execute it in a penetration test yourself?
 Have a look at our career page and see if there is an interesting job offer for you.